rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 This guide will show you how to set up and confirm your development environment now so you do not have any surprises later during the project.

-I recommend installing everything in a virtual environment which can be turned on and off as needed.
-Then the software configurations for this project will not interfere with other projects you may have on the same computer.
+A good practice is to install everything in a virtual environment which can be turned on and off as needed.
+That way the software configurations for this project will remain isolated from other projects you may have on the same computer.

 This guide will explain everything about setting up and using a virtual environment for the required packages.